decadance99/nlpchatbot/README.md

 # Chatbot for subway system
 Navigation system for subway system (Line 1-9, AREX, Kyeongui-Jungang Line, Bundang Line, Ui-Shinseol Line, etc (Seoul, Incheon, Gyeonggi Area) and information about toilets inside the ticket barrier.
-Used Natural Language Processing (NLP) for Korean by MeCab, ODSay API for metro information, and used --- algorithm for shortest path and shortest time route.
-First deployed on heroku for testing, then used AWS EC2.
+Used Natural Language Processing (NLP) for Korean by MeCab, ODSay API for metro information, and used Levenshtein distance for calculating similiarities among station names in case of user typo. deployed on heroku for testing, then connected to AWS EC2.

 https://youtu.be/t0etGpdZcx0